Mayor's Inspiration Award

 Multiple awards may be presented in each of the following categories:

-• Youth: any individual under the age of 18
+• Youth: any individual under the age of 18 or group all under the age of 18.

-• Individual: any individual age 18 or older
+• Individual: any individual age 18 or older.

 Watch a video about the Mayor's Inspiration Award